cdiggins/cdiggins.github.io/src/articles/for-loops-are-functional.md

     print f[2];
 ```

-## Writing a "While" Function using Imperative Constructs

-Here is a possible implementation of a `while` function:
+Here is one possible implementation of the `while` function using the original `while` statement, which we can imagine being implemented by the compiler.

 ```
    def while_fxn(x, bodyFxn, terminationFxn):